LenaMarochkina/IPK_Project1_2023/README.md

 ## Defined functions

-1. **void validate(char\* host, int port)** - function to validate the command-line arguments.\
+1. **void validate(char\* host, int port)** - function to validate the command-line arguments.

 *Input Parameters*
 - host - a character pointer to the server hostname.
-- port - an integer to the server port number.\
+- port - an integer to the server port number.

 *Output*
 - The function doesn't return anything, but it terminates the program with an error message if any of the arguments is invalid.

-2. **void create_socket()** - function to create a socket and connect to the server.\
+2. **void create_socket()** - function to create a socket and connect to the server.

 *Input Parameters*
-- MODE - a character pointer to the communication protocol mode.\
+- MODE - a character pointer to the communication protocol mode.
-- SOCKET - an integer to the socket file descriptor.\
+- SOCKET - an integer to the socket file descriptor.

 *Output*
 - The function doesn't return anything, but it creates a TCP socket using the socket function with the AF_INET domain, SOCK_STREAM type, and protocol value of 0 or a UDP socket using the socket function with the AF_INET domain, SOCK_DGRAM type, and protocol value of 0.
 - If the socket creation fails for either case, the function prints an error message using the perror function and exits the program with a failure status code using the exit function

-3. **void timeout()** - function to set a timeout value for the select() function when using UDP or TCP.\
+3. **void timeout()** - function to set a timeout value for the select() function when using UDP or TCP.

 *Input Parameters*
-- SOCKET - an integer to the socket file descriptor.\
+- SOCKET - an integer to the socket file descriptor.

 *Output*
-- The function doesn't return anything, but it sets the timeout to 60 seconds and waits for incoming data on the socket using the select() function.
+- The function doesn't return anything, but it sets the timeout to 60 seconds and waits for
+- incoming data on the socket using the select() function.
   If no data is received within the timeout period, it prints an error message and exits the program.

-4.**void tcp_client(char\* host, int port)** - function to communicate with the server using TCP.\
+4.**void tcp_client(char\* host, int port)** - function to communicate with the server using TCP.

 *Input Parameters*
 - host - a character pointer to the server hostname.
-- port - an integer to the server port number.\
+- port - an integer to the server port number.

 *Output*
 - The function doesn't return anything, but it connects to the server using the connect() function and sends a message to the server using the send() function.\
-  It then waits for a response from the server using the recv() function and prints the response to the console.\
+  It then waits for a response from the server using the recv() function and prints the response to the console.
 This loop continues until the user types "BYE\n".
 Finally, it closes the socket using the close() function.

-5. **void udp_client(const char\* server_ip, int server_port)** - function to communicate with the server using UDP.\
+5. **void udp_client(const char\* server_ip, int server_port)** - function to communicate with the server using UDP.

 *Input Parameters*
 - host - a character pointer to the server hostname.
-- port - an integer to the server port number.\
+- port - an integer to the server port number.

 *Output*
 - The function doesn't return anything, but it sends a message to the server using the sendto() function and waits for a response from the server using the recvfrom() function.\
   This loop continues until the user terminates the program with Ctrl-C.\
   Finally, it closes the socket using the close() function.

-6. **void sigint_handler(int signum)** - function to handle the SIGINT signal.\
+6. **void sigint_handler(int signum)** - function to handle the SIGINT signal.

 *Input Parameters*
-- signum - an integer to the signal number.\
+- signum - an integer to the signal number.

-- *Output*
+*Output*
-- The function doesn't return anything, but it checks if the buffer is not empty, it clears the buffer using the memset function .\
+- The function doesn't return anything, but it checks if the buffer is not empty, it clears the buffer using the memset function.\
 If the MODE is "tcp", it sends the string "BYE\n" and waits for a response from the server using the recvfrom function. \
 Finally, the function closes the socket using the close function and exits the program